 This is a volunteer organization.
 The only way to join our organization is to become a member of the NMRA, of which we are one of the chapters.
 Our division is operated by volunteers who are NMRA members and we aim to provide a worthwhile model railroading experience for those who live where we live.
 The bylaws of our division can be viewed by clicking here.

 We would love to have you visit us, get to know us and learn what we can do together for the hobby.
 Our goal is to help each of us learn the art of model railroading and to make it as enjoyable for as we can.
 We invite you to check us out.

-Additional information about the Green Mountain Division that is not on this web site can be obtained by sending an email to the division Superintendent, Dana Brown at email@example.com.
+Additional information about the Green Mountain Division that is not on this web site can be obtained by sending an email to the division Superintendent, Chris Carfaro, at firstname.lastname@example.org.

 Click here to view the list of officers.